Mike Piazza: Retirement

-Piazza made a return to Shea Stadium during the "Shea Goodbye" closing ceremony on September 28, 2008, where he received the final pitch in the history of the stadium from Hall of Famer Tom Seaver.
-Piazza and Seaver also officially "closed" Shea when they walked off together into the center field exit and closed the door on the park after waving goodbye to the capacity crowd.
+Piazza returned to Shea Stadium during the "Shea Goodbye" closing ceremony on September 28, 2008, where he received the final pitch in the history of the stadium from Hall of Famer Tom Seaver.
+Piazza and Seaver also officially "closed" Shea by walking together into the center field exit, waving goodbye to the capacity crowd, and closing the door on the park.
 On April 13, 2009, Piazza received the very first pitch in the new Citi Field from Seaver before the Mets' opening game against the Padres.

 International baseball

 Before the 2006 MLB season, Piazza represented Italy in the 2006 World Baseball Classic.

-Piazza was the Italian National Baseball team's hitting coach at the 2009 and 2013 World Baseball Classic.
+Piazza was the Italy national baseball team's hitting coach at the 2009 and 2013 World Baseball Classic.
 He was an instructor for the Italian Baseball Academy when it won back-to-back European Baseball Championships in 2010 and 2012.

-On November 13, 2019, Piazza announced that he would manage the Italian National Baseball team in the 2020 European Baseball Championship and the 2021 World Baseball Classic.
-Due to the coronavirus pandemic and cancellation of the 2020 European Baseball Club competitions, Piazza was unable to do so.
+On November 13, 2019, Piazza announced that he would manage the Italy national baseball team in the 2020 European Baseball Championship and the 2021 World Baseball Classic.
+Due to the coronavirus pandemic and cancellation of the 2020 European Baseball Club competitions, Piazza's debut as manager was delayed.
+The team placed third at the 2021 European Baseball Championship.

+Piazza managed Team Italy in the 2023 World Baseball Classic, leading them to a 2–2 finish in their pool.
+This secured second place in the pool and allowed them to face Japan's team in the quarterfinals, ultimately losing 9–3.

+In January 2025, Piazza was succeeded as manager of the senior national team by Francisco Cervelli.